james-menzies/secret_santa/README.md

 * Python + Django: Serves as the application layer for the program.
 Handles everything from processing web endpoint requests, and acts as the ORM between the application and data layers.

-* AWS Elastic Beanstalk: Provisions the webservers containing the Django applicaton by automatically configuring an auto-scaling group of EC2 instances.
+* AWS Elastic Beanstalk: Provisions the web servers containing the Django application by automatically configuring an auto-scaling group of EC2 instances.

-* S3 / Cloudfront: Where all static images and emoji gift images are served.
-S3 physically stores the media, and Cloudfront provisions it through making images available through caching and duplication in locations close to the user.
+* S3 / Cloudfront: Where static content and user uploaded images are stored.
+S3 physically stores the media, and Cloudfront provisions it through caching and duplicating in edge locations close to the user.

 * Amazon Simple Email Service: Responsible for handling email communications to users.
 This is of particular importance for inviting new users to join, as well as notifying them when they've been added to an event, or when it's present opening time.

-* Postgres / RDS: The underlying implementation of the data layer is a Postgreql database, which is provisioned by Amazon RDS, a managed database service.
+* Postgres / RDS: The underlying implementation of the data layer is a PostgreQL database, which is provisioned by an Amazon EC2 instance.

 * Celery: This library is used to handle asynchronous background tasks.
-Celery is primarily used to handle the dispatch of mail requests whilst not locking the thread handling the user request.
+Celery ensures that long-running tasks (such as dispatching bulk emails) don't lock the request thread.

 ## User Stories